durgeshtrivedi/imagecluster/README.md

 I have added the ziped dlib-19.4 file in extra folder in project dir you can unzip and use the path in headers for dlib.Thats should work I have not tried this way because I build dlib from source, so I think this way will work.
 But you must install OpenCV to run the project .

+There is a Makefile available in the `ImageCluster` folder which compiles the program, tested on Ubuntu 18.04 and Macos Mojave (install xquartz).